Your guide to mystery shopping success

 Yes, there are a lot of amateur photographers about, but the demand for digital images is also increasing.
 Every day, new photographs are needed for company websites, public sector newsletters, corporate presentations and thousands of other uses.

-This means that anyone with a camera and an eye for a good image can sell photo shots for good money.
+This means if you have a camera and an eye for a good image you can sell your photos for good money.

 Selling your photos is not hard to do.
 There are buyers all around the world, so sell your photos online and you can make money while you sleep!